prateekgandhi718/prateekgandhi718/README.md

 - 👋 Hi, I’m @prateekgandhi718
 - 👀 I’m interested in web development and data science.
-- 📫 How to reach me - Visit my website prateekgandhi.in
+- 📫 How to reach me - prateekgandhi718@gmail.com

 <!---
 prateekgandhi718/prateekgandhi718 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.